 \subsection{Masked Gaussian Splatting Optimization}

 The final step involves training the Gaussian Splatting model with the obtained masks $\{M_i\}_{i=1}^N$ for transients.
 Let $M_i$ be the binary mask for frame $i$, defined as:

-where (x,y) represents pixel coordinates in the image.
+where $(x,y)$ represents pixel coordinates in the image.
 We apply binary dilation to $M_i$ for $N_e$ iterations, yielding $M^*_i$.
-This operation creates a buffer zone around detected dynamic objects, enhancing the robustness of our static scene reconstruction.
+This operation creates a buffer zone around detected dynamic objects, improving the robustness of our static scene reconstruction.
 The final loss for 3DGS is: